sagan/gocaptioner/README.md

-Gemini LoRa Captioner

-This is a handy command-line tool that automatically captions your images for you!
-It's built to make captions that are perfect for LoRa (or similar) training.

-It uses the Google Gemini API to "look" at your images and write simple, comma-separated descriptions.
-It just drops a .txt file with the caption right next to each image.
+goaider

+a CLI aider tool to help some common works in AIGC.

 ## Usage

-### Captioning
+### Captioning images

 Set `GEMINI_API_KEY` env.
 Then run:

 ```
-gocaptioner caption --dir .
+goaider caption --dir .
 ```

 For each image file in target dir, it generates a `<filename>.txt` file, example:

 ```
-ohwx woman, a portrait of a stern-looking woman from the mid-19th century, wearing a dark dress and a white bonnet with lace trim, conveying a sense of solemnity and strict traditionalism
+pink puffer jacket, faux fur collar, black pants, white bunny slippers, black hair, two pigtails, pink bunny hair ties, standing, holding white fluffy toy
 ```

 If `--identity` flag is set, it prepends it to the caption of each photo.

-### Cropping
+### Cropping images

-This command crops and resizes all images in a specified directory using smartcrop.
+This command crops and resizes all images in a specified directory.
+It crops images using [smartcrop](https://github.com/muesli/smartcrop).
+By default it generate 1024x1024 output images, which is the best size for SDXL / FLUX training.

 ```
-gocaptioner crop --dir .
+goaider crop --dir .
 ```

 ## Flags